DATABASES OF MORGANS COMPETING IN DRESSAGE

 Three of the four horses competing at FEI at the National Dressage Pony Cup are Morgans: Forsite Renior with Debra M’Gonigle (Reserve Champion), Avatar’s Jazzman and Lauren Chumley, and Forsite Zephyr also with Debra M’Gonigle.

-HD Redford (Tedwin Titlist x Perinton Serenity) and Gladheart Linhawk (Funquest Diviner x Rogue’s Midnight Melody) become the fifteenth and sixteenth Morgans to successfully compete at Grand Prix.
+HD Redford (Tedwin Titlist x Perinton Serenity) and his rider Josephine Trott, Coulee Bend Kahlua (Season’s Forever French x Coulee Bend Anticipation) with Emily Gill, and Gladheart Linhawk (Funquest Diviner x Rogue’s Midnight Melody) and Kimberlee Barker become the fifteenth, sixteenth and seventeenth Morgans to successfully compete at Grand Prix.